-Where x_t is a vector of endogenous variables with $(n \ge 1)$ dimension, μ_t is a vector of exogenous variables, including constant (intercept) and trend, A_i is coefficient matrix with $(n \ge n)$ dimension, and ε_t is a vector of residuals.
-In a simple bivariate system y_t and z_t , y_t is affected by current and past value of z_t , while z_t is affected by current and past value of y_t .
+Where $x_t$ is a vector of endogenous variables with $(n \times 1)$ dimension, $\mu_t$ is a vector of exogenous variables, including constant (intercept) and trend, $A_i$ is coefficient matrix with $(n \times n)$ dimension, and $\varepsilon_t$ is a vector of residuals.
+In a simple bivariate system $y_t$ and $z_t$ , $y_t$ is affected by current and past value of $z_t$ , while $z_t$ is affected by current and past value of $y_t$ .

 VAR provides systematic ways to capture dynamic changes in multiple time series, and possess credible and easy to understand approach for describing data, forecasting, structural inference, and policy analysis (Stock and Watson, 2001).
 VAR provides four tools of analysis, namely, forecasting, impulse response function (IRF), forecast error variance decomposition (FEVD) and Granger causality test.
 Forecasting can be used to extrapolate current and future values of all variables by utilizing all past information of the variables.
 IRF can be used to trace current and future responses of each variable to the shock of certain variable.
-FEVD can be used to predict the contribution of each variable to the shock or changes of certain variable.
+FEVD can be used to predict the contribution of each variable to the shock or changes of certain variables.
 Meanwhile, Granger causality can be used to determine the causal relationship among variables.

 Like any other econometric models, VAR also comprises a series of process of model specification and identification.
 Model specification includes the selection of variables and their lag length to be used in the model.
 While, model identification is to identify the equation before it can be used for estimation.
 There are several possible conditions encountered in the identification process.
 Overidentified condition will be obtained if the number of information exceeds the number of parameter to be estimated.
-Exactly identified or just identified condition will be obtained if the number of parameter to be estimated.
-Exactly identified or just identified condition is less than the number of parameter to be estimated.
+Exactly identified or just identified condition will be obtained if the number of information and the number of parameter to be estimated is equal.
+Meanwhile, underidentified condition will be obtained if the number of information is less than the number of parameter to be estimated.
 Estimation process can only be carried out under overidentified and exactly identified or just identified conditions.